CactusVPN is a Moldova-based VPN service from CactusVPN Ltd.

 That’s exactly why we test each and every VPN’s customer service quality, response time, and overall friendliness.

-CactusVPN doesn’t offer live chat.
-So instead, I sent an email over with a few general questions.
+CactusVPN also offers live chat.
+However, I decided to try their email support: I sent an email over with a few general questions.

 At this point, most companies will take around a day to get back to us.
 The fastest times we’ve seen clock in somewhere around a few hours.